Roseanne T. Sullivan's Writings

 San Francisco Faith

-• Kudos: I forwarded the above article link to Dana Gioia, former head of the National Endowment for the Arts, who had told me The Catholic Thing might be interested in an article by me about the Catholic Imagination Conference.
-And I was delighted when he wrote back:
+Dana Gioia told me The Catholic Thing might be interested in an article by me about the Catholic Imagination Conference.
+After it was published, I was delighted when he commented:

 "This is such a lovely piece and feature.
 I feel that you have articulated what the conference is and has been better than anyone else. . . .